• Skip to primary navigation

 Tips on Ways to Get Your Man to Go to Therapy

-How to approach this delicate topic of ways to get your man to go to therapy is a study in patience, persistence, and love.
-Here are some suggestions:
+How to approach this delicate topic of ways to get your man to go to therapy is a study of patience, persistence, and love.
+Here are some suggestions to help break the mental health stigma in men:

 1. Scope it Out Ahead of Time